 The teaching contracts will be funded by the Department through the Department of Excellence Project "Mobility and the Humanities".
-Teaching positions are assigned for a 21-hour course or a 42-hour course within a Master's degree programme.
+Teaching positions are assigned for 42-hour courses within a Master's degree programme.
 Collateral scientific collaboration activities with the research groups of the Department of Excellence Project shall also be implemented.

 All appointments are assigned for a fixed term.
-The planned teaching activities shall be carried out during the academic year 2020/2021.
-The related teaching contracts must be signed by 30/09/2020, for courses taking place in the first semester (Winter term: September to February), and by 31/12/2020, for courses taking place in the second semester (Spring term: February to July).
+The planned teaching activities shall be carried out during the academic year 2021/2022.
+The related teaching contracts must be signed by 30/09/2021, for courses taking place in the first semester (Winter term: September to February), and by 31/01/2022, for courses taking place in the second semester (Spring term: February to July).